Weil der Stadt: History

 The village of Wile was first mentioned in 1075, and described as the property of the famous abbey of Hirsau.
-Weil der Stadt became a Free Imperial City in the 13th century, but had existed for centuries before as an important trading place.
+Weil der Stadt became a Free Imperial City in 1272, but had existed for centuries before as an important trading place.
+In 1294 Augustinian monks would become established in the town.

 The city was completely destroyed during the Thirty Years' War in 1648 but was subsequently rebuilt, and is still dominated by buildings from this period.
 The city's fortifications have survived largely intact, with city walls, gates, and several towers.

 Weil der Stadt is best known as the birthplace of the astronomer Johannes Kepler (1571–1630), and it bears the unofficial title of Keplerstadt, or Kepler town.
 Another famous son is the Protestant reformer Johannes Brenz (1499–1570).
 Due to its surroundings and attractive cityscape, dominated by the church steeple of St. Peter and Paul, Weil der Stadt is a popular destination for excursions in the Stuttgart region.